devGnode/logger20js/Readme.md

 ### Log rotate

-If you want enabled rotate log define in your pattern filename `%rotate`.
+If you want enabled log rotate define in your pattern filename `%rotate` parser.
-Rotate pattern :
+`%rotate` value is an overflow timestamp 32 bits.
+By default log rotate is disabled.

+Some rotate example :

 + 5d &rarr; 5 days
 + 1h &rarr; 1 hour